ioan-chera/eureka-editor/README.txt

 * scroll the map around (by dragging)

 MMB
-* insert an object (same as SPACE or INSERT key)
+* scale the selected objects
-* with SHIFT key: scale the selected objects
+* with SHIFT key: allow changing aspect (stretching)
 * with CTRL key: rotate objects

 wheel : zoom in or out